bigbluebutton/bigbluebutton/docs/docs/development/localization.md

 #### Administrators can pull specific languages their Transifex account is associated with

-Since BigBlueButton 2.2 the script used for pulling the locales is located in the `bigbluebutton-html5` directory
+Up to BigBlueButton 2.5 the script used for pulling the locales is located in the `bigbluebutton-html5` directory

 https://github.com/bigbluebutton/bigbluebutton/blob/develop/bigbluebutton-html5/transifex.sh